-CLE assists students in gaining practical business experience by sponsoring internships for academic credit.
-Leslie Kendrick serves as the internship coordinator for a limited number of students each semester.
-She can help students locate an appropriate corporation or firm for an internship for the summer, fall, or spring semester.
+CLE assists students in gaining hands-on experience by sponsoring internships for academic credit.
+Leslie Kendrick serves as the internship coordinator and can help students locate an appropriate internship for the summer, fall, or spring semester.

-Our students have completed internships in finance, marketing, communications and international business at more than 75 different companies, including these local firms:
+Sponsored students have completed internships in finance, marketing, communications, development, and data analytics at over 100 companies, including these local firms:

-The University grants academic credit for approved unpaid internships.
+Hopkins grants academic credit for approved unpaid internships.
 All internships must be sponsored by a full-time faculty member.
-Often, internships are sponsored through the student’s home department.
-Business-related internships, however, may be sponsored by CLE.

 Our internship program serves two groups of students – those who seek assistance in locating an internship and those who have secured positions on their own.

 We require ALL students to apply for sponsorship.
 Submitting an application does not guarantee the Center’s sponsorship, even if you have already secured an internship.
-An overall G.P.A. of 3.0 and at least one business course that relates to the internship’s focus (i.e. Principles of Marketing for a marketing internship) are strongly suggested prior to applying.
+An overall G.P.A. of 3.0 and at least one course that relates to the internship’s focus (i.e. Identifying and Capturing Markets for a marketing internship) are strongly suggested prior to applying.

 International students have additional documentation to complete for the university in order to be sponsored for internship credit.
 Email [email protected] for additional information.